-These catacombs—designed for Christian burial rather than as refuges—date back at least as far as the 2nd century AD.
-This was where St. Gennaro's body was brought from Pozzuoli in the 4th century, after which the catacombs became a key pilgrimage center.
+These catacombs—designed for Christian burial—date back at least as far as the 2nd century AD.
+This was where St. Gennaro's body was brought from Pozzuoli in the 5th century, after which the catacombs became a key pilgrimage center.
 The 45-minute guided tour of the two-level site takes you down a series of vestibules with frescoed niche tombs.
-Looming over the site is the imposing bulk of the early-20th-century Madre del Buon Consiglio Church, whose form was apparently inspired by St. Peter's in Rome.
-Under the general site name of Catacombe di Napoli these catacombs are now linked ticket wise with the Catacombs of St. Gaudioso, in the Sanità district.
+Looming over the site is the imposing bulk of the early-20th-century Madre del Buon Consiglio church, whose form was apparently inspired by St. Peter's in Rome.
+Under the general site name of Catacombe di Napoli, these catacombs are now linked ticketwise with the Catacombe di San Gaudioso, in the Sanità district.